ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/Copilot Chat Proctor Guide.markdown

 ---

-## Lab Overview
+## Workshop Overview

-This guide provides proctors with the structure and technical steps to facilitate a hands-on lab for US Marine Corps personnel on using standalone Copilot Chat.
-The lab demonstrates six independent scenarios, each highlighting a unique Copilot capability in authentic "in garrison" contexts at USMC installations like Camp Lejeune, Camp Pendleton, or Quantico.
+This guide provides proctors with the structure and technical steps to facilitate a hands-on workshop for US Marine Corps personnel on using standalone Copilot Chat.
+The workshop demonstrates six independent scenarios, each highlighting a unique Copilot capability in authentic "in garrison" contexts at USMC installations like Camp Lejeune, Camp Pendleton, or Quantico.

 ### Training Objectives
 - Demonstrate how to use standalone Copilot Chat to enhance productivity in Microsoft 365 applications without integrated features or web grounding.